25 Famous Painters Who Shaped the Art World As We Know it

 Although he didn’t have a large body of work, Velazquez is an essential figure due to his influence.
 Many other artists on this list drew inspiration from him, including the impressionist Manet and the surrealist Dali.
 Even Sargent drew inspiration from Velazquez’s style.

-As a court painter on the court of King Philip IV of Spain, his work mainly consisted of portraits.
+As a court painter in the court of King Philip IV of Spain, his work mainly consisted of portraits.
 One of his most impressive works, Portrait of a Man, is displayed at the Metropolitan Museum of Art in New York City.

 Rembrandt

-Rembrandt van Rijn placed 6th in the survey of famous artists.
-Born at the very end of the Renaissance, he is wildly considered one of the most influential Baroque artists.
 Rembrandt was obsessed with truth over beauty and showcased a realism that was unmatched before his time.
 While other artists would try to even out flaws to make their work more beautiful, Rembrandt painted what he saw, warts and all.

 Rembrandt is also renowned as one of the first Western artists to promote etching and printmaking as an art form.
 He produced hundreds of etchings during his career.
 These included self-portraits, landscapes, and religious motifs.
 He experimented extensively with this form, using various techniques and papers to create unique results.